I’d like to invite to the home tour of Farmhouse 1820! Come in and see how we have remodeled and redecorated our 202-year-old home.

-We have lived in our old farmhouse just over 10 years, and this year we are celebrating the bicentennial of our 1820 farmhouse!
-We truly learn something new about our old house everyday.
+My dream of owning an old farmhouse goes as far back as I can remember.
+Little did I know back then, that I would be living out my dream, and preserving an 1820 farmhouse.
+We have lived in the 1820 just over 11 years, and each year we complete more and more projects and we truly learn something new about our old house everyday.
 But that’s the charm.
 There are no right angles anywhere.
 I’m hard pressed to say that any of the floors are truly level.
 She needs a new roof in the near future, and she desperately needs a paint job.
-Some insulation would be a plus as well.
-But all in due time, and as our budget allows.
+These projects are certainly on the horizon, but in the meantime, let’s tour the 1820!

 The bookcase that houses my collection of cookbooks was the third staircase in the house, leading the way up to the servants quarters.
 That staircase area now, has been made into a laundry room, which is located on the other side of the bookcase.
 The space also gave way for two closets upstairs.

 Our laundry room is a passthrough to the den.
 It had a weird wall that was built on top of carpet that we removed when we updated this space, giving us more room for a deep freezer and a countertop for folding.

 You can read all about the laundry room remodel here.